Intermediate Web Developer with C# & JavaScript - Fourways - up to R540k PA at e-Merge IT Recruitment - Gauteng Johannesburg - IT-Online

-A market leading software product shop with clientele spanning across the larger part of Africa in is seeking a dedicated and eloquent Intermediate Web Developer with C# and JavaScript to form part of their team of legends.
+An innovative Software Development product ship specialising in scalable & upgradeable software security solutions across the larger part of Africa is taking to the market to procure the next Intermediate Web Developer with C# & JavaScript to join their phenomenal team of tech alpha tech wizards.

 You will find yourself submerged in software architecture, design patterns etc